 TIMING OF A FAST

-Timing of a fast, update description: At Highlands, we encourage fasting for 21 days each year in the month of January.
+Timing of a fast, update description: At New Horizon, we encourage fasting for 21 days each year in the month of January.
 This is part of 21 Days of Prayer and Fasting, a season of focused prayer as a church family.
 You may also choose to fast at other times during the year for your own spiritual development.
 It’s very typical to fast a single meal, a whole day, or three days or more.
 The timing of your fast is not as important as the strength of your focus on God as you fast.